-\\Membership: A minimum of seven faculty members, (each school dean, including Graduate School, will recommend one faculty member) one of whom will serve as committee chair, the Associate Vice President for Academic Affairs or his/her designated representative, the Graduate Dean, one Undergraduate Academic Dean, the Vice President for Student Services (VPSS) or his/her designated representative, the Vice President for Administration and Finance or his/her designated representative, the Director of Institutional Research and Assessment, the Registrar, and the Director of the University Honors Program, a designated representative of Arkansas Valley Technical Institute of Arkansas Tech University, and one student member recommended by the Vice President for Student Services.
+Membership: A minimum of seven faculty members, (each school dean, including Graduate School, will recommend one faculty member) one of whom will serve as committee chair, the Associate Vice President for Academic Affairs or his/her designated representative, the Graduate Dean, one Undergraduate Academic Dean, the Vice President for Student Services (VPSS) or his/her designated representative, the Vice President for Administration and Finance or his/her designated representative, the Director of Institutional Research and Assessment, the Director of the University Honors Program, the Chancellor of Arkansas Tech University-Ozark or his/her designated representative, one member appointed by the Faculty Senate, and one student member recommended by the Vice President for Student Services.
+Other members may be added by the Associate Vice President for Academic Affairs as their expertise and/or assistance is needed to meet the charge of the committee.